nevesw/nevesw/README.md

 ##

-I'am Wagner Neves, a software developer and student at Univesp.
+I'am Wagner Neves, a senior software developer.

 My main skills are on .Net, Cloud, Web and Python development.During my career, I helped several companies to solve simple and complex problems adding value to them and valuable knowledge for me.